pretoriusdre/resume/README.md

 9. **Merge the changes into main:**

     - Since `main` branch automatically deploys the site, a branch protection rule has been setup.
-You will need to merge your branch with a pull request.
+You may need to merge your branch with a pull request.

     - You can raise and approve your own pull request into your own repositoy at:
      `https://github.com/<username>/<repository-name>/actions`